COMPOSITION :

 • Patients sensitive to Aceclofenac, Paracetamol or to any of the excipients of the product.

-• Patients in whom aspirin or other NSAIDs precipitate attacks of bronchospasm, acute rhinitis or urticaria or patients hypersensitive to these drugs.
+• Patients in whom aspirin or other NSAIDs precipitate attacks of bronchospasm, acute rhinitis or urticaria

 • Patients with active or suspected peptic ulcer or gastrointestinal bleeding or bleeding disorders.